ckormanyos/boost_math_test_qemu/README.md

 ### Extract HEX and Demangled Symbols/Sizes

-Extract the HEX-file and get demangled symbols.
+The following commands extract the HEX-file and provide a text-based listing of the demangled symbols and their sizes within the object file.

 ```sh
 cd boost_math_test_qemu